day8/re-frame-http-fx/README.md

             :on-failure [:bad-http-result]}}))
 ```

 Look at the `:http` line above.
 This library defines the "effect handler"
 which implements `:http`.

 The value supplied should be an options map as per [cljs-ajax api docs](https://github.com/JulianBirch/cljs-ajax).
 Except for `:on-success` and `:on-failure`.

+You can also pass a list or vector of these options maps where multiple HTTPs are required.

 ###Step 3.
 Handlers for :on-success and :on-failure

 Provide normal re-frame handlers for :on-success and :on-failure.
 You event
 handlers will get the result as the last arg of their event-v.
 Here is an
 example written as another effect handler to put the result into db.

 ```clj